okta/okta-developer-docs/packages/@okta/vuepress-site/code/java/spring_security_saml/index.md

 1. Save these changes.

-1. If you cloned the repo earlier, restart your app and log in to see your user's groups as authorities.
+1. If you cloned the repo earlier, restart your app and sign in to see your user's groups as authorities.

 1. If you created a Spring Boot app from scratch, create a `SecurityConfiguration` class that overrides the default configuration and uses a converter to translate the values in the `groups` attribute into Spring Security authorities.